 Case size: 36.00 mm

 Lug width: No data

 Case height: No data

 Water resistance: 5 meters

-Strap: Red satin
+Strap: Red satin on white gold buckle

 Case back: Sapphire